Slow Cooker Marinara Sauce {Tastes Like Rao’s}

 Make a flavorful marinara sauce in your slow cooker.
 This recipe makes a huge batch, enough for using all week or freezing for later.
 You won’t want to buy marinara sauce after making this!
 We use this for spaghetti pizza and more.

 You can make just about any sauce in the slow cooker!
-We also make tomato butter sauce, slow cooker spaghetti sauce and slow cooker vegetarian spaghetti sauce in our slow cooker.
+We also make tomato butter sauce, slow cooker spaghetti sauce and slow cooker vegetarian spaghetti sauce.

 Table of Contents